qafedev/forms-conversion-documentation/enter_query_mode.md

 ### Adding search support to the view ###

-To support enter-search-query like search, we will need to add several components.
+To support enter-search-query like search, we need to add several components.
 We prefer to use a separate panel to hold the search fields.
 Based on keyboard input, we will show and hide this panel.